MicrosoftDocs/microsoft-community-training/microsoft-community-training/infrastructure-management/install-your-platform-instance/create-teams-app-for-your-training-portal.md

 ##### Step 4

-Setup configurations from the MCT app settings:
+Setup configurations from the CT app settings:

-1. Go to the MCT app settings using the steps from here and add the configurations:
+1. Go to the CT app settings using the steps from here and add the configurations:
     * **Name**: *Features:Meetings:EnableMeetings*
     * **Value**: *True*
 2. Add another configuration with below details: